4 min read

-A thematic search in AlphaSense of the keyword “trade war” across all industries, over the last 12 months, pinpoints exactly when the phrase “trade war” started to be used more heavily across the board.
+A thematic search in AlphaSense of the keyword trade war across all industries, over the last two years, pinpoints exactly when the phrase trade war started to be used more heavily across the board.
 The first initial “spike” kicking off the trend appears the last week of February into early March 2018.
-Adjusting the Timeframe to focus on that particular week (Feb 27 – March 5), and further sorting by Relevance Score pinpoints the trigger – Trump’s initial steel and aluminum tariff announcement, which hit headlines on March 1, and spilled over into research and analysis for weeks to come.
+Adjusting the Timeframe to focus on that particular week (Feb 27 – March 5), and further sorting by Relevance Score pinpoints the trigger – Trump’s initial steel and aluminum tariff announcement, which hit headlines on March 1, 2018 and spilled over into research and analysis for weeks to come.

 The same method can identify when and how different industries discussed the trade war as new political events unfolded.
-Let’s look at the automobile industry, for example:
+Let’s look at the automotive industry, for example:

-Instances of “trade war” surged during the summer months, when an additional 25% tariff on roughly $50 billion in Chinese exports was announced, and the first roll-out (tariffs on roughly $34 billion in goods), took effect.
+Instances of “trade war” surged during Summer 2018, when an additional 25 percent tariff on roughly $50 billion in Chinese exports was announced, and the first roll-out (tariffs on roughly $34 billion in goods), took effect.
 This resulted in retaliatory measures from China, which imposed additional tariffs of their own – notably, on automobiles.

-Looking at the trends, it seems that the trade war has always been somewhat on tech and telecoms’ radar.
-But major activity doesn’t occur until Fall ‘18, when concerns over exports and supply chain efficiency fell into the spotlight.
+Looking at the trends, it seems that the trade war has always been somewhat on tech and telecoms’ radar as the trade war started to unfold.
+But major activity didn’t occur until Fall ‘18, when concerns over exports and supply chain efficiency fell into the spotlight.

-It’s unclear how the trade war will continue to play out into 2019.
+It’s unclear how the trade war will continue to play out into 2019 as negotiation continue between the U.S. and China.
 But with each new change comes the potential for different industries to be affected in different ways.

 Understanding different industry trends can help determine, and anticipate, where you should be focusing your attention, and when.
 As they say, there’s much to learn from the past – and the power of AI-augmented insights can help you make sense of the future.